SaferIntegers.jl

 SafeUnsigned(x::Unsigned) returns a safe unsigned integer of the same bitwidth as x

-SafeInteger(x::Integer) returns a safe Integer of the same bitwidth and either Signed or Unsigned as is x
+SafeInteger(x::Integer) returns a safe Integer of the same bitwidth and is either Signed or Unsigned as matches x

 Supports